DeanPhillips24/csse2_individual/_posts/2024-01-08-CSSE-oop-game-levels2.md

         let cutStory = document.getElementById('cut-story');
         let messages = ["Hi!
-My name is Mario, and I wish...", "I wish I could be just as cool as this guy, Mr. Lopez.", "Help me get to the next level to become him!", "Do you want a speed boost?
-[Y/N]"];
+My name is Mario, and I wish...", "I wish I could be just as cool as this guy, Mr. Lopez.", "Help me get to the next level to become him!","This game was provided by CompSci Inc.","Stomp on Mushroom to get 3 seconds off your total time!","Turn on multiplayer from the settings tab to play with others."];

-        console.log("Message length: " + messages.length);
+        //if let messages = ("Stomp on Mushroom to get 3 seconds off your total time!")
+        //GameEnv.messages = true;

         function showMessage(){
             var x = cutStory;
             x.className = 'show'; // change class name to show
-            console.log("class name before: "+x.className);
-            console.log("inner HTML: "+x.innerText);
             //only want to last 3 secs
             setTimeout(function(){x.className = x.className.replace('show',' ');}, 2000); //replace show with an empty string
              setTimeout(function(){x.className = x.className.replace(' ','hide');}, 2000);